The Best 25 Coffee Grinders of 2022

 OK so next we’re moving on to what I refer to as “grinding wheel” grinders.
 These are sold as burr grinders, and OK, I suppose they do have burrs, but they’re what the brands themselves tend to refer to as “grinding wheels”, and what they all have in common is that they have round grinding disks which are relatively blunt.

-I do think they’re a better option than the blade grinders, nevertheless still, I’d definitely prefer “proper” burrs, to these kinds of burrs, so if you can afford to jump up simply a few quid more in some cases, then I’d suggest leapfrogging these and starting off at the entry-level burr grinders below.
+I do think they’re a better choice than the blade grinders, nevertheless still, I’d definitely prefer “proper” burrs, to these types of burrs, so if you can afford to jump up literally a few quid more in some cases, then I’d advise leapfrogging these and starting off at the entry-level burr grinders below.

 Check Price – Amazon UKCheck Price – Currys

-The GVX231 grinder by Krups has been around for almost 20 years, and I think it was the first coffee mill of this kind, which is why I’m putting it first in this section.
-I may be wrong, and apologies to DeLonghi if their KG79 below was first, nevertheless from what I can ascertain, the Krups is the first of this kind of grinder.
+The GVX231 coffee grinder by Krups has been around for almost 20 years, and I think it was the first coffee mill of this kind, which is why I’m putting it first in this section.
+I may be wrong, and apologies to DeLonghi if their KG79 below was first, nevertheless from what I can ascertain, the Krups is the first of this type of coffee grinder.

-There is a newer version, the G VX2 42 but that one is a lot more expensive, it’s more expensive than some of the entry-level burr grinders, which have proper burrs, so I can’t actually see the benefit of going for that one unless I’m missing something.
+There is a newer version, the G VX2 42 but that one is a lot more expensive, it’s more expensive than some of the entry-level burr grinders, which have proper burrs, so I can’t in fact see the benefit of going for that one unless I’m missing something.

 Features: